One Day In Avignon Itinerary, What To Do In The Pope’s City

 For those who want to take in the stunning views of the surrounding area, you can climb the crenellated Pope’s Tower, which stands at an impressive height of 155 feet.

 The palace also has a lovely large courtyard, called the Cour d’Honneur, which was used for public events and ceremonies.
-The courtyard is surrounded by the palace’s towering walls and features a central fountain and ornate decorations.
+It’s surrounded by the palace’s towering walls and features a central fountain and ornate decorations.

 The tablet provides an interactive, multimedia experience of the palace’s history and architecture.
 It allows visitors to see how the palace looked in the past, making history come to life.